MCP Servers

 - Custom business logic

-- Secure/private data access
+- Secure or private data access

-Security Considerationsβ
+Security Considerations

-| Method | Use Case |
+| Method | Header Example |

 |---|---|

-| API Key | Simple server-to-server auth |
+| API Key | X-API-Key: your-api-key |

-Data Privacyβ
+Data Privacy

-- MCP requests may contain user data
+- MCP requests may contain user conversation data

 - Consider data residency requirements

-Network Securityβ
+Network Security

 - Use HTTPS for all MCP connections